-There are, however, a number of objective third party certifying agencies that are trustworthy in the industry and it’s important to know which ones those are.
-These can really help you make the best choice when buying you new eco-friendly mattress.
+There are, however, a number of indepedent third party certifying agencies that are trustworthy in the industry.
+It’s important to know which ones those are.
+These can really help you make the best choice when buying your new eco friendly mattress.

 CertiPUR is one of the largest third party agencies in the industry.
 They are a not-for-profit agency that independently tests and certifies foam used in mattresses and other furniture.
 CertiPUR makes sure that the foams used in making mattresses are made without using ozone depleters, formaldehyde, mercury and other heavy metals, phthalates, as well as volatile organic compounds (VOC).